example42/example42.github.io/_posts/2017-07-03-node-classification-options.md

 Don't forget to restart your Puppet Server process to activate the new settings.
 The external node script can be anything (perl, ruby, python, compiled C++ code) and must be executable by the user running the Puppet Server (puppet on Open Source, pe-puppet on Puppet Enterprise).

 Please be careful when using remote data sources like databases, webservers, CMDB.
-The Puppet Server will access the remote systems everytime a node requests a catalog.
+The Puppet Server will access the remote systems every time a node requests a catalog.
 On larger installations this can lead to many requests against remote systems.
 It is best practice to use local stored data only.

 The ENC script must produce YAML or JSON or empty output.